Jersey Zoo Internships

 When can I start?

 Internship training posts are filled a year in advance, and applications for 2026 are currently closed.
-Keep an eye on our Home page of our Durrell Conservation Academy Facebook Page for announcements of when applications re-open and news of adhoc slots opening up during the year.
+Keep an eye on our Durrell Conservation Academy Facebook for announcements of when applications re-open and news of adhoc slots opening up during the year.

 The minimum requirement for placement is 6 months and the longest 12 month in length.
 Longer placements typically start between July - December, 6 month placement typically take start Dec-March but this can vary.
 Placements for all departments except the Learning Department are available throughout the year.
 Internships on the Learning Department are only available for 6 months between March-Sept.
 Applicants must commit to a minimum of 6 months placement, although shorter 4–6-month placements may become available adhoc.